michelle-morin/language-suggester/readme.md

 * _Open a command line interface, such as the Terminal._
 * _Navigate to your computer's desktop using the command "cd desktop"._
 * _Confirm that you have navigated to the desktop by using the command "pwd"._
-* _Once on the desktop, enter the command "git clone https://github.com/michelle-morin/language-suggester" in the Terminal_
+* _Once the working directory is set to the desktop, enter the command "git clone https://github.com/michelle-morin/language-suggester" in the Terminal to clone this repository to the desktop._
-* _The repository should now be cloned to your Desktop.
-To navigate to the language-suggester directory in the Terminal, enter the command "cd language-suggester"._
+* _The repository should now be cloned to your desktop.
+To navigate into the language-suggester directory in the Terminal, enter the command "cd language-suggester"._
-* _To access and/or edit the HTML, CSS, and JavaScript that of the webpage, open the repository in Atom using the command "atom ."_
+* _To access and/or edit the HTML, CSS, and JavaScript that of the webpage, open contents of the repository in Atom using the command "atom ."_
-* _To use the language suggester webpage to obtain a programming language recommendation, open index.html in your web browser of choice._
+* _To obtain a programming language recommendation using the language suggester, open index.html in your web browser of choice._

 ## Technologies Used